 John Burgess, Mapua Nelson, NZ

-Impure Diamonds Burn And Leave Ashes
+Impure Diamonds Burn and Leave Ashes

 Yes, diamonds burn.
 There are many substantiated insurance claims of diamonds being destroyed in fires.
 As far as I know, the bit about no ash remaining is theoretical.
 Being pure carbon, the combustion of diamond does produce CO2.
-But just how many absolutely pure diamonds are there?
+But just how many absolutely pure diamonds exist?
 Any color in diamonds is produced by non-carbon impurities.
-In addition to the oxygen which takes up residence on the surface of a diamond (attaching itself almost automatically to the free molecular bonding sites), most diamonds are at least partially nitrogenated.
+In addition to the oxygen, which takes up residence on the surface of a diamond (attaching itself almost automatically to the free molecular bonding sites), most diamonds are at least partially nitrogenated.

 So, technically, if you have a non-nitrogenated, flawless, pure-white diamond, you can turn it into CO2 with the application of heat.
 But who would want to?